St. Joseph River Steelhead Fishing: Michigan

 Some Skamania will enter rivers as early as May and continue through to September which can provide a unique summer fishery for river anglers.

-Skamania are known to be one of the strongest fighting fish with long bodies a very large powerful tails.
+Skamania are known to be one of the strongest fighting fish, with long bodies and very large powerful tails.

 The Skamania steelhead that enter the river in May, June, and July will often migrate from the St. Joe River into the colder tributaries if and when the main river gets above 67 degrees.
 They will often hold over in these tributaries through the warmer months.